ganrad/aks-aspnet-sqldb-rest/extensions/use-pod-identity/README.md

 ## C. Install AAD Pod Identity components on AKS Cluster
 **Approx. time to complete this section: 30 minutes**

 AAD Pod Identity consists of two key components and custom resources.
-The two core components are described below.
+The two core components are briefly described below.

 - **Managed Identity Controller (MIC)**

   The MIC is a custom Kubernetes resource that watches for changes to Pods, Identities and Bindings through the Kubernetes API Server.
 When it detects a change, the MIC adds or deletes assigned identities as required.